microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

         // AppNotification constructor.
         String GetXml();

-        // Shows a new AppNotification with the current content. void Show();
+        // TODO: BuildAppNotification with all the properties
+        // AppNotification BuildAppNotification(...); // L"Tag", "Group", ...
     };
 }
 ```